tipcoin-dev/tipcoin/doc/README.md

 ### macOS

-Drag Monacoin Core to your applications folder, and then run Monacoin Core.
+Drag Tipcoin Core to your applications folder, and then run Tipcoin Core.

 ### Need Help?

-* See the documentation at the [Monacoin Wiki](https://monacoin.info/) for help and more information.
+* See the documentation at the [Tipcoin Wiki](https://monacoin.info/) for help and more information.
 * Ask for help on [#monacoin](http://webchat.freenode.net?channels=monacoin) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=monacoin).
 * Ask for help on the [MonacoinTalk](https://monacointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Monacoin Core on your native platform.
+The following are developer notes on how to build Tipcoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)